 Keep in mind, that anyone can be a reseller, not only developers or web design agencies, so if you’re in a certain niche where you can promote/recommend web hosting services to your clients or users, becoming a reseller may be a way to add an additional income stream.

-Reseller hosting allows the reseller to acquire hosting packages on behalf of their clients.
+Reseller hosting allows the reseller to acquire different types of web hosting on behalf of their clients.

 Developers get access to wholesale prices, and they have the option of taking a “white-label” product, enabling the developer to add their own branding.